 The Mortgage Bankers Association (MBA) publishes the results of a weekly applications survey that covers roughly 50 percent of all residential mortgage originations and tracks the average interest rate for 30 year and 15 year fixed rate mortgages, 1 year ARMs as well as application volume for both purchase and refinance applications.

 The purchase application index has been highlighted as a particularly important data series as it very broadly captures the demand side of residential real estate for both new and existing home purchases.

-The latest data is showing that the average rate for a 30 year fixed rate mortgage jumped 48 basis points since last week to 6.47% while the purchase application volume decreased 0.3% and the refinance application volume increased 12.5% compared to last week’s results.
+The latest data is showing that the average rate for a 30 year fixed rate mortgage surged another 18 basis points to 4.84% since last week marking the fifth consecutive weekly increase while the purchase application volume declined 5.0% and the refinance application volume declined a 0.7% over the same period.